wzhy2000/MSAMIL/README.md

 # Multi-Stain Attention Multiple Instance Learning for Prognosis Prediction in Esophageal Squamous Cell Carcinoma

+Esophageal squamous cell carcinoma (ESCC) is a highly aggressive cancer with poor prognosis.
+Accurate prognostic models are essential for guiding personalized treatment strategies.
+However, most existing models rely solely on hematoxylin-eosin (HE) stained images, without fully leveraging the complementary information provided by multiple immunohistochemical (IHC) stains.
+IHC markers are crucial for capturing immune-related features within the tumor microenvironment, which are closely associated with patient outcomes.
+To address this limitation, we propose Multi-Stain Attention Multiple Instance Learning (MSAMIL), a novel framework that integrates information from multiple staining modalities—including key IHC markers such as CD4 and PD-L1 alongside HE—to better capture tumor-immune interactions and tissue heterogeneity.
+We evaluate MSAMIL on a private dataset, which includes whole slide images (WSIs) from nine staining modalities across 208 ESCC patients.
+The model predicts 4-year disease-free survival (DFS) with superior accuracy and F1 score compared to existing methods.
+We further observe that the choice of feature extractor significantly affects performance: domain-specific backbones such as Prov-Gigapath consistently outperform generic encoders, underscoring the importance of tailored pretraining for histopathological representation learning.
+Ablation confirms the fusion module is critical for modeling cross-modality interactions.
+Modality contribution analysis shows that CD4 and PD-L1 contribute most significantly, underscoring their importance in capturing tumor immune microenvironment (TIME) features relevant to prognosis.
+MSAMIL thus provides a powerful tool for ESCC prognostic prediction and may support personalized treatment decisions.
+The code is available at \href{http://github.com/wzhy2000/MSAMIL}{http://github.com/wzhy2000/MSAMIL}.

+**Multi-Stain Attention Multiple Instance Learning for Prognosis Prediction in Esophageal Squamous Cell Carcinoma**

+Xiaoya Fan, Zhengde Jia, Yuanyuan Han, Ruishan Geng, Xiaoyan Li, and Zhong Wang

 ## Installation

 Create a conda environment and install the requirements